TanvirArjel/AspNetCore.ExceptionLogger/README.md

 # ExceptionHandler
- This is a global exception handler library for ASP.NET Core projects.
+ This is a global exception handler library for ASP.NET Core projects which will log all the exception occured in your application into a database table with all the necessary informations.

  ## How do I get started?